Tubefeeder/Tubefeeder.github.io/index.md

 Subscribe to a channel without given youtube your soul.
 You can also import your subscriptions from [NewPipe](https://newpipe.net/).
+You can subscribe to any channel from the supported platforms.

+## Supported Platforms

+Currently supported are:

+- Youtube (using Piped as the backend to prevent throttling)
+- Peertube
+- Lbry

 ## Choose a video player

 Play the videos in the player of your choise.
 By default, [mpv](https://mpv.io/) is chosen, but this can be changed easily.
 Look at [these instructions](https://www.tubefeeder.de/wiki/different-player.html).

+__Note__: Currently mpv with youtube-dl does not play nice with lbry-videos.
+__Note__: Depending on the player you use, you may not be able to play videos from some platforms.

 # Wiki